OoStellarnightoO/OSCP_Notes/12-ActiveDirectory.md

 4) Great!
 You managed to get admin!
 You should do the following first:
 - Get Persistence.
 My preferred method is to add a new local user and grant it admin, RDP and winrm rights.
 This uses native LOLBAS stuff and wont crash your machine.
 - Dump Hashes using mimikatz or nxc.
 Sometimes mimikatz can't work properly.
 I had issues getting mimikatz to run in evil-winrm (my suspicion is that there is User Access Control involved.) so you can either launch a cmd shell or RDP to get mimikatz to run or you can use nxc to do this (though you need either the Admin hash or your new custom local user who is admin).
 There are many ways to skin a cat so when something dont work, try another way
+- Remember, if you have NTLM hash, you don't necessarily need to crack it as you can pass-the-hash for a lot of the attacks

 ```cmd
 # mimikatz usage.
 Make sure you upload mimikatz.exe, mimispool.dll, mimilib.dll and mimidrv.sys to the same directory!